physiopy/phys2bids/docs/contributorfile.rst

 Contributions
 -------------

-We welcome and recognize `all contributions <https://allcontributors.org/docs/en/specification>`_ from documentation to testing to code development.
+We welcome and recognize `all contributions <https://allcontributors.org/docs/en/specification>`_ from documentation to testing and code development.
 You can see a list of current contributors in the README (kept up to date by the `all contributors bot <https://allcontributors.org/docs/en/bot/overview>`_).

 .. _smalldocs: